head

 Etymology 1

-From Middle English hed, heed, heved, heaved, from Old English hēafd-, hēafod (head; top; source, origin; chief, leader; capital), from Proto-West Germanic *haubud, from Proto-Germanic *haubudą (head), from Proto-Indo-European *káput-.
+From Middle English hed, heed, heved, heaved, from Old English hēafd-, hēafod (head; top; source, origin; chief, leader; capital), from Proto-West Germanic *haubud, from Proto-Germanic *haubudą (head), from Proto-Indo-European *káput.
 The modern word comes from Old English oblique stem hēafd-, the expected Modern English outcome for hēafod would be *heaved (similar to the Middle English word).
-Doublet of caput, cape, chef and chief.
+Doublet of cape, capo, caput, chef, chief, and Howth.

 Noun